Company Alignment

 Objectives and Roadmap in Scrum

-If this connection is not visible to team members, it’s a sign of a lack of common alignment - we are no longer working towards common, higher objectives. |
+If team members cannot see this connection, it indicates a lack of common alignment—meaning we are no longer working towards shared objectives. |

 -